-Trump pressures US Senate with divisive cabinet picks
+Trump pressures US Senate with divisive Cabinet picks

 Trump appointed Wray in 2017, but his Mar-a-Lago club in Florida was later raided by agents from the 35,000-employee agency seeking to recover classified documents, and he has since been a huge critic of Wray's leadership.

-Former FBI agent and ex-congressman Mike Rogers - another staunch Trump loyalist - looks to be the favorite to replace Wray after meeting the transition team at Mar-a-Lago.
+Former FBI agent and ex-congressman Mike Rogers - another staunch Trump loyalist - looks to be the favourite to replace Wray after meeting the transition team at Mar-a-Lago.

+Trump on Friday announced the launch of a new National Energy Council to be headed by his former presidential rival Doug Burgum, having already revealed that he wants the South Dakota governor to be his secretary of the interior.

+"This council will oversee the path to US energy dominance by cutting red tape, enhancing private sector investments across all sectors of the economy, and by focusing on innovation over longstanding, but totally unnecessary, regulation," he said in a statement.